 Growing Lemonade Trees

-Easy to grow like most citrus trees, needs little pruning, fertilize with a general citrus food.
+Easy to grow like most citrus trees, needs little pruning, fertilise with a general citrus food.

 Lemonade trees are prolific fruiting trees once established, they do have thorns, so wear some gloves when picking fruit.
 The fruit looks like a lemon however it is sweeter, less acidic and can be eaten like a mandarin or orange.